SAP-samples/teched2023-XP185v/exercises/ex3/README.md

    <br><img src="/exercises/ex3/IMAGES/ViewerUILogon.png" width="70%">

 5. As we enabled in the first exercise Multi-Factor Authentication (MFA) using Time-based one-time password (TOTP) for applications on BTP,  the **Two-Factor Authentication** window will pop-up.
 Generate the passcode on your mobile device and enter it.
-After entering the time-based passcode generated by your mobile device,  the **Audit Log Viewer**-application will open.
+After entering the time-based passcode generated by your mobile device,  the **SAP Audit Log Viewer service**-application will open.

   <br><img src="/exercises/ex3/IMAGES/ViewerUILogon2FA.png" width="70%">